 Concept of insurable risk.

-Product characteristics giving the insured optionality to select against the insurer.
+Product characteristics allowing for insured antiselection.

 Various types of marketing and distribution methods for each of these coverages, as well as the differences in underwriting and/or policyholder behavior that may be associated with each.

 Impact of management actions, possibly related to NGEs, which may impact Policyholder Behavior (PHB).